sap-tutorials/Tutorials/tutorials/opps-manual-setup/opps-manual-setup.md

       <!-- border -->![Three Dot Symbol](v2_Three-Dot-Symbol.png)

-5. In the popup, enter a name for the service key and choose **Create**.
+5. In the popup, enter a name for the service key.

+> Note: For **Promotion Pricing, Coupon Management** service, you must also upload the binding parameters in .json format, or copy and paste the following .json parameters.
+>   "xs-security": {
+    "xsappname": "ABCouponManagement",
+    "authorities": [
+      "$XSMASTERAPPNAME.PlanActiveCoupons",
+      "$XSMASTERAPPNAME.MaintainInactiveCoupons",
+      "$XSMASTERAPPNAME.ActivateAndDeleteCoupons",
+      "$XSMASTERAPPNAME.RedeemCouponCodes"]
+> The xsappname is used to specify the name of the application to which the authorities are being granted.
+You can use any name for your use case.

+6. Choose **Create**.

-6. Repeat the above substeps for the remaining Promotion Pricing services.
+7. Repeat the above substeps for the remaining Promotion Pricing services.

 After you have created the service key, click the three dot symbol **°°°** next to the name of your service key and choose **View**.
 This displays the parameters of the service key, which you need to configure the SAP Business Accelerator Hub to fill the solution with your data (see highlighted areas in the screenshot).
 This step is part of the basic tutorial.